 What do seeds need in order for them to germinate?
-Air, moisture, good soil and the right temperatures.
-When the seeds assimilate or absorbs water and food surrounding the inside of the seed they will convert this from starch to sugar.
+They need air, moisture, good soil, and the right temperatures.
+When the seeds assimilate or absorb water and food surrounding the inside of the seed they will convert this from starch to sugar.
 This is when the embryo (seed shell) will start to grow.

-Eventually it will burst out of its hard shell.
+Eventually, it will burst out of its hard shell.
 You will now have a vegetable seedling.
-Your seeds will now began to take food and water from you or your watering system.
+Your seed plantings will now begin to take food and water from you or your watering system.
 This is also the time when you will need to do your best to increase the chances of growing these seeds into a vegetable, fruit, pepper for healthy edible food.
-Where and How to Plant Garden Vegetables
+Where and How to plant your garden vegetables

 Vegetable gardening tips